Sun, surf and 4 Squadron life for Pom on exchange

 He arrived in Australia on July 17 from North Yorkshire, United Kingdom, and is being hosted by 4 Squadron at RAAF Base Williamtown.

-Exchange Long Look is a short-term exchange program between the Australia and the UK, which aims to broaden the experience and knowledge of Air Force personnel, and to promote the development of personal relationships between the Air Forces.
+Exercise Long Look is a short-term exchange program between Australian and UK defence forces, which aims to broaden the experience and knowledge of defence personnel, and to promote the development of personal relationships.

-Sergeant Clarke is a RAF Regiment Joint Terminal Attack Controller (JTAC) instructor from the Air Land Integration Squadron at RAF Coningsby in Lincolnshire, UK.
+Sergeant Clarke is an RAF Regiment Joint Terminal Attack Controller (JTAC) instructor from the Air Land Integration Squadron at RAF Coningsby in Lincolnshire, UK.

 “Working with other nations provides an invaluable opportunity to observe and exchange techniques, training and procedures, and enhance interoperability with partner nations, while exploring capabilities that the UK can adopt in the future – all while strengthening the UK and Australian alliance,” Sergeant Clarke said.